Saturday, December 12, 2009

 William Elliott, PhD - photo borrowed from ResearhGate

-Most notable is continuing efforts in working with landowners to understand how they can continue their land use practices, while helping to preserve and defend the subterranean environments.
+Most notable are his continuing efforts in working with landowners to understand how they can continue their land use practices, while helping to preserve and defend the subterranean environments.
 He was worked with others in dye tracing, airflow, underground stream current turbidity, and many other environmental variables to discover the true sources contamination from the surface.
-Recently, he was helped with testing environmental variables inside caves in order to predict where grey bat populations may be located at certain times of the year.
+Recently, he helped with testing environmental variables inside caves in order to predict where grey bat populations may be located at certain times of the year.
 The hope is that in discovering a trend, through careful analysis, land use and cave visitation can be planned accordingly to reduce the risks associated with both.

 . . .